dakota-bruffett/Project_3_Apis/README.md

 googleapis-common-protos 1.61.0
 httplib2                 0.22.0
 requests                 2.31.0
+python-dotenv            1.0.0
 ---------------------------------
-Additionaly you will need API keys for
+additionally you will need API keys for
 SpotifyAPI
 YouTubeAPI